SynthetixLtd/developer-coding-exercise/README.md

 If we can’t figure out how to get your application running, it’s been a waste of your time, so please include any instructions we might need to launch it in the `instructions.md` file.

+If you are hosting the code yourself please also provide us with a link or instructions on how to access it.

 ## Considerations
 Please take the following into the consideration as much as you can while developing the solution: